Skip to content

 Use the visual controls to specify minute, hour, day, month, and weekday values.

-2. Preview upcoming runs
+2. Verify upcoming runs

 See the next scheduled execution times to verify the expression matches your intent.